 We are asking people to please sign this petition, get educated, and call the Mayor of Waltham at (781) 314-3102 to make your voice heard.”

 My name is Zachary Sherman, and I was a student in one of Gann Academy’s disability history classes during the 2017-2018 school year.
 Our class built a museum exhibit about disability history that could be used as the foundation for a larger museum, to be located here at the Fernald School.

 At the opening gala for our exhibit, Mayor McCarthy promised the use of Fernald for the exhibit.
 Three years later, no formal plan for a museum has been established.
 However, after a request from the Lions Club, new power lines have been added here and roads are being re-paved.
 The light show was swiftly approved, and despite over 2000 objections, Mayor McCarthy has not even responded to our protest outside City Hall.

 This light show literally covers Fernald’s challenging and difficult past, allowing viewers to enjoy the exhibit while naively assuming this place’s history has been “taken care of” adequately.
 This could not be farther from the truth.
 Until Fernald is used appropriately, the mere thought of using it for a light show is unconscionable.

 While it’s too late to move the show at this point, by remembering Fernald’s history and reusing the site to benefit both people with disabilities and the whole Waltham community, we can ensure nobody is mistreated again the way so many people at Fernald were.

-Friday, November 27 at 5 p.m. – Help advocates and protesters at 200 Trapelo Road, Waltham, as they hold signs and distribute educational flyers.
+Beginning Friday, November 27 at 5 p.m. – Advocates will be at 200 Trapelo Road, Waltham, most evenings as they distribute educational flyers.

 Protest Against Desecration by Decoration: Human Rights Not Holiday Lights – Nov.
 20